 This type of fraudulent activity has seen a significant increase in recent years.
 Well-funded and sophisticated criminal networks continue to target small, medium and large companies.

-With improvements in cyber security to stop hackers and cybercriminals, it is commonly accepted the weakest link in your defence are your employees.
+With recent improvements in cyber security to stop hackers and cybercriminals, it is commonly accepted the weakest link in your defence are your employees.

 At get indemnity